Air Fryer Recipe

 Method

-1. Cook the arborio rice according to package instructions and allow it to cool completely.
+- Cook the arborio rice according to the packet instructions, then leave it to cool completely.

-2. In a large mixing bowl, combine the cooked rice, roasted red pepper, Parmesan cheese, one beaten egg, salt, and pepper.
-Mix well.
+- In a large mixing bowl, combine the cooked rice, roasted red pepper, Parmesan cheese, one beaten egg, salt and pepper.
+Mix everything together well.

-3. Take a small portion of the mixture, flatten it in your hand, place a cube of mozzarella in the center, and shape the rice mixture around it to form a ball.
-Repeat with remaining ingredients.
+- Take a small portion of the mixture, flatten it in your hand, place a cube of mozzarella in the centre, then shape the rice mixture around it into a ball.
+Repeat with the remaining ingredients.

-5. Roll each rice ball in flour, dip in the beaten egg, and coat with breadcrumbs.
-Repeat the egg and breadcrumb coating for a crispier texture.
+- Roll each rice ball in the flour, dip it in the beaten egg, then coat it with breadcrumbs.
+Repeat the egg and breadcrumb coating for a crisper texture.

-6. Preheat the air fryer to 200°C. Lightly brush the arancini with olive oil and arrange them in the air fryer basket without touching.
+- Preheat the air fryer to 200°C. Lightly brush the arancini with olive oil, then arrange them in the air fryer basket so they are not touching.

-8. Serve hot, garnished with fresh basil leaves.
-Pair with marinara sauce for dipping, if desired.
+- Serve hot, garnished with fresh basil leaves.
+Pair with marinara sauce for dipping, if liked.

 Why this works in an air fryer